Subhasish Dey: Education, career and academic positions

 Dey received B.E. degree in civil engineering from the University of North Bengal in 1981, MTech degree in water resources engineering and PhD degree in hydraulic engineering from the Indian Institute of Technology Kharagpur in 1984 and 1992, respectively.

 Dey started his professional career as a faculty of the National Institute of Technology Durgapur, where he taught fluid mechanics and hydraulics from 1984 to 1998.
 Then, he joined as a faculty of the Indian Institute of Technology Kharagpur in 1998 and worked until June, 2023.
 Thereafter, he served as a distinguished professor at the Indian Institute of Technology Jodhpur for two years, until July 2025.
 Since August 2025, he has been serving as a visiting professor at the Indian Institute of Technology Gandhinagar.

 Honors and awards

+Dey was honored with the Distinguished Alumnus Award by IIT Kharagpur in 2026.

 Dey was conferred with the Hans Albert Einstein Award for "his fundamental contribution to the fluvial sediment transport, turbulence mechanism, local scour, and alluvial river dynamics from the perspectives of research, education and practice" from the ASCE in 2022.